Migrate from Nextjs Pages to App Router

 Depending on your application, you may need to migrate other features, such as API routes, middleware, and custom document/app components.
 Refer to the Next.js documentation for guidance on how to migrate these features to the App Router.

-After completing the migration, thoroughly test your application to ensure all functionality is working as expected.
+After completing the migration, test your application to ensure all functionality works as expected.
 Pay close attention to any differences in behavior between the Pages Router and the App Router.

 Remember, the App Router and Pages Router can coexist in the same Next.js application, allowing for an incremental migration approach.
 This can be helpful if you need to retain certain legacy features that are not yet supported in the App Router.